 El Coyote Mexican Cafe Restaurant

 Opened in March 1931, El Coyote Mexican Cafe moved to its current location in 1951.
-El Coyote is known for its vibrant, colorful atmosphere, filled with autographed photos of Hollywood stars who have dined there.
-The movie character Sharon Tate (played by Margot Robbie) dined here with friends.
+El Coyote is known for its vibrant, colorful style, filled with photos and autographs of Hollywood stars who have dined there.
+Sharon Tate (played by Margot Robbie) dined there with her friends.

 Musso & Frank Grill Restaurant

-Legendary Hollywood restaurant Musso & Frank was also featured in Tim Burton's award-winning biopic,Ed Wood(1994), and also contributed greatly toOnce Upon a Time… in HollywoodMusso & Frank officially turns 100 this year, and is also recognized as the oldest restaurant in Hollywood.
+The legendary Hollywood restaurant Musso & Frank also appeared in Tim Burton's award-winning biographical film.Ed Wood(1994), and also contributed significantly toOnce Upon a Time… in HollywoodMusso & Frank officially turns 100 years old this year, and is also recognized as the oldest restaurant in Hollywood.

 Fox Regency Bruin Theatre